top of page

 T. OSUMI

-From Rock Beats to Social Change: Flying Professor meets Social Entrepreneurship
+No.7 From Rock Beats to Social Change: Flying Professor meets Social Entrepreneurship

 I still remember the moment the word “social entrepreneurship” first echoed in my mind—not as a concept, but as a calling.